-Although the debate lacks a clear definition, by European strategic autonomy, we refer not only to EU initiatives but more broadly to the idea that the EU, and geopolitically aligned countries in Europe, should reduce its reliance on external powers across key areas-including security, technology, and economic resilience-while maintaining openness and cooperation with international partners.
+Although the debate lacks a clear definition, by European strategic autonomy, we refer not only to EU initiatives but more broadly to the idea that the EU, and geopolitically aligned countries in Europe, should reduce its reliance on external powers across key areas -including security, technology and economic resilience- while maintaining openness and cooperation with international partners.
 In this context, recent geopolitical developments have injected new momentum into efforts to enhance European coordination.
-This is evident in Franco-British leadership of coalitions of the willing supporting Ukraine, as well as in the recent reset of EU-UK relations, which led to the conclusion of a Security and Defence Partnership affirming that "the UK and the EU share a responsibility for the security of Europe."
+This is evident in the Franco-British leadership of coalitions of the willing supporting Ukraine, as well as in the recent reset of EU-UK relations, which led to the conclusion of a Security and Defence Partnership affirming that 'the UK and the EU share a responsibility for the security of Europe."17

-Since the 2020 ETNC report, Austria, France, Germany, Netherlands and Spain have maintained their support for European strategic autonomy.
-Denmark-despite its optout clause in EU security and defence policy-shows growing support.
-Portugal and Latvia have also moved in favour of strategic autonomy, particularly in response to the shifts in US foreign policy under Trump.
-In Greece, the prime minister has been vocal in advocating for joint European defence capabilities as well as the inclusion of security and defence in the European Investment Bank's list of strategic priorities.
-Sweden and Czechia remain ambivalent, but have gradually warmed their stance on strategic autonomy.
+Since the 2020 ETNC report, Austria, France, Germany, the Netherlands and Spain have maintained their support for European strategic autonomy.
+Denmark not only abolished its defence opt-out from the EU's Common Security and Defence Policy in 2022, but has also shown increasing support for strategic autonomy.
+Portugal and Latvia have also moved in favour of European strategic autonomy, particularly in response to the shifts in US foreign policy under Trump.
+The Greek government has been vocal in advocating joint European defence capabilities as well as the inclusion of security and defence in the European Investment Bank's list of strategic priorities.
+Sweden and Czechia remain ambivalent but have gradually warmed their stance on strategic autonomy.
 Lithuania, previously sceptical towards this concept, is now showing signs of a more ambivalent stance in the context of Trump's return to power.

 The growing support for greater European strategic autonomy should be interpreted with caution.
 The European stance largely reflects a desire to push forward EU strategic initiatives without undermining the alliance with the US.
 This is the case with Ireland which maintains a cautious strategic stance due to close economic and security relationships with the US.
 Additionally, some countries have maintained their scepticism or even reversed course.
 In Italy, both the Draghi and Meloni governments have maintained strong ties with Washington and are wary of straining transatlantic relations by endorsing a strategic autonomy agenda.
-In Hungary, Orban has said that theoretically he supports Europe's strategic autonomy, but only if that means the autonomy of the Member States and not of a federal EU.
+In Hungary, Orbán has said that theoretically he supports Europe's strategic autonomy, but only if that means the autonomy of the Member States and not of a federal EU.

 The analysis also reveals distinct subregional dynamics in European approaches to strategic autonomy.
-In Southern and Western Europe support remains strong and consistent, with countries such as Austria, France, Germany, the Netherlands, and Spain maintaining a firm commitment to the agenda.
+In Southern and Western Europe support remains strong and consistent, with countries such as Austria, France, Germany, the Netherlands and Spain maintaining a firm commitment to the agenda.
 The UK, with its own post-Brexit realities, and Ireland adopt a more cautious stance, given their strong Atlanticist orientation.
-The Nordic and Baltic countries also show a slight trend towards greater support: Denmark, Latvia, Lithuania and Sweden all reflect increased engagement with this idea amid evolving regional security concerns.
+The Nordic and Baltic countries also show a slight trend towards greater support: Denmark, Latvia, Lithuania and Sweden reflect increased engagement with this idea amid evolving regional security concerns.
 In Central and Eastern Europe, ambivalence is the most prevalent stance, and positions have remained relatively stable.
-It should be noted that Hungary and Italy are the only countries where support for strategic autonomy is decreasing and this is link to the strong rapport that Meloni and Orbán are cultivating with Trump.
+It should be noted that Hungary and Italy are the only countries where support for strategic autonomy is decreasing as a manifestation of the strong rapport that Meloni and Orbán are cultivating with Trump.